GenomicaMicrob/pair-end_cleaner/README.md

          4 V9
          x exit

-Just select a number for the region you have sequenced, or x to exit.
+Just type the number for the region you have sequenced, or x to exit.

-For help, type `pair-end_cleaner.sh -h`
+For help, type `pair-end_cleaner.v0.9.9.sh -h`

+For version and dependencies, `pair-end_cleaner.v0.9.9.sh -v`

+For configuration details, `pair-end_cleaner.v0.9.9.sh -c`

-The script will run and process each sample, since it might take sometime to complete, you can close the terminal (connection) and the script will continue; if you want to stop the process completly, just type `Ctrl z`.
+The script will run and process each sample, since it might take sometime to complete, you can close the terminal (connection) and the script will continue; if you want to stop the process completly, type `Ctrl z`.